bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [parent private key]: /en/developer-guide#term-parent-private-key "A private key which has created child private keys"
 [parent public key]: /en/developer-guide#term-parent-public-key "A public key corresponding to a parent private key which has child private keys"
 [payment protocol]: /en/developer-guide#term-payment-protocol "The protocol defined in BIP70 which lets spenders get signed payment details from receivers"
-[PaymentACK]: /en/developer-examples#term-paymentack "The PaymentACK of the payment protocol which allows the receiver to indicate to the spender that the payment is being processed"
 [PaymentDetails]: /en/developer-examples#term-paymentdetails "The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender"
 [PaymentRequest]: /en/developer-examples#term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
 [PaymentRequests]: /en/developer-examples#term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"